AidonLebar/Plate-Inventory-Management-System/README.md

 # Plate Inventory Management System (PIMS)
-An system for McGill's Plate Club to manage their inventory.
+A web app for McGill's Plate Club to manage their inventory.
 ## Developing
 ### Setting Up the Environment